-Sony WH-1000XM3 microphone demo: ideal conditions
+Sony WH-1000XM3 microphone demo (ideal conditions)

-Sony WH-1000XM3 microphone demo: street conditions
+Sony WH-1000XM3 microphone demo (street conditions)

-Sony WH-1000XM3 microphone demo: windy conditions
+Sony WH-1000XM3 microphone demo (windy conditions)

 We’ve also created the data visualization apps necessary to start creating microphone-appropriate plots (polar plots, etc.) for standalone microphones tested in the lab.
 While mic coverage will be slow, it will be more solid than it is now!

-While I’m currently modelling a new gantry, our speaker test setup is almost ready to start collecting data—I just have to figure out how to best mount lasers for alignment.
+Our speaker test setup is almost ready to start collecting data—I just have to figure out how to best mount lasers for alignment.
 The new setup will enable us to take a deeper look at speakers with our rig, and hopefully provide some more meaningful data to our readers on both Bluetooth and bookshelf speakers.
 Unfortunately, sound bars will still be a colossal pain to test due to their sheer mass.